-The results show that 96% of the points of view taken on the above issues can be described as 'progressive' in the sense that these argue in favor of girls' education and family planning as well as against child marriage and domestic violence.
+The results show that 96% of the points of view taken on the above issues can be described as in line with women's empowerment in the sense that they argue in favor of girls' education and family planning as well as against child marriage and domestic violence.
 In total, 387 or 6.6% of shows are identified to explicitly discuss the issues listed above.
-These take 'progressive' viewpoints 423 times.
-Only two 'conservative' points of view are identified, with another 18 taking no or a neutral position.
-Overall, this suggests that the content produced by radios can be described as in line with what would usually be considered women's empowerment.
+These take 423 viewpoints in favor of women's empowerment, as defined above.
+Only two opposing points of view are identified, with another 18 taking no or a neutral position.
+Overall, this suggests that the content produced by radio stations can be described as in line with what would usually be considered women's empowerment.

-Overall, all three sources on radio content suffer from potential drawbacks.
-For example, radios may selectively upload shows or report selective topics in radio compendia.
+In general, each of the three sources concerning radio content comes with its own set of strengths and weaknesses.
+For example, radio stations may selectively upload shows or report selective topics in radio compendia.
 They may also shift their focus over time.
-Given that radios, however, both topic analyses show that women-specific programs are a vital element of community radio stations' content.
-They further show that content produced on women's empowerment is progressive in the sense that radios produce content in favor of girls' education, later marriage, lower fertility, and against domestic violence.
+However, taken together, the sources consistently demonstrate that women empowerment and education are vital elements of community radio stations' content.
+Additionally, they demonstrate that the content aligns with traditional definitions of women's empowerment found in research, such as advocating for girls' education, delayed marriage, reduced fertility, and opposing domestic violence.

-$^{14}$ This number is slightly higher than the number of shows given that some shows discuss multiple issues.
+This number is slightly higher than the number of shows given that some shows discuss multiple issues.